HiIamTommy/HiIamTommy/README.md

 - 👋 @HiIamTommy
 - 👀 I’m interested in coding and discovering new challanges
-- 🌱 I’m currently learning .NET and web development
+- 🌱 I’m currently learning mobile and web development
 - 📫 U can reach me via discord Shadder#6844

 <!---